Testing emergent gravity with mass densities of galaxy clusters: Conclusions

 \section{Conclusions}

+The first attempt to test emergent gravity was done by \citet{Nieuwenhuizen:2016uxv}, where in contrast to our approach of using only weak lensing in determining matter profiles, combination of strong and weak lensing data (which compliment each other and overall better than weak lensing along determine matter profiles \citep{Umetsu:2013dn}) of one cluster A1689 showed that EG does not work in the region up to $0.4-0.5 R_{200}$, while inclusion of neutrinos into EG framework helps to achieve a very good fit. \citet{Brouwer:2016dvq} showed that the EG model is in good agreement with the galaxy data. \citet{Ettori:2018tus} tested the EG theory with 13 clusters in the narrow small redshifts range ($z \approx 0.047-0.091$) with reconstructed hydrostatic mass profiles which have non-negligible hydrostatic bias due to nonthermal pressure sources.
+By analyzing 4 clusters, \citet{ZuHone:2019hdt} confirmed conclusion of current manuscript as well as supported results of \citet{Nieuwenhuizen:2016uxv} that at small radii ($\sim 3-100$ kpc), EG produces a bad fit to the data.

-The EG model is in good agreement with the galaxy data \citep{Brouwer:2016dvq} while it is less successful in describing galaxy clusters \citep{Ettori:2016kll} where the EG theory was tested only with two clusters.
-In this work, the cluster data set was extended by an order-of-magnitude to include 23 galaxy clusters in a wider radially range up to $2R_{200}$.
+In this work, the cluster data set was extended and resulted in utilization of 23 galaxy clusters in wider radial ($0.1R_{200}-2R_{200}$) and redshift ($0.077-0.289$) ranges.
 In addition to testing the nominal EG model, we consider an extension to the basic predictions of the framework (see also \citet{Hossenfelder:2017eoh}).

-Our results lead to the conclusion that the EG model is a viable alternative to dark matter, given our current level of systematic errors in the observed shape profiles.
-However, under the nominal assumptions (i.e., without systematics), EG favors a radially decreasing baryon fraction which peaks in the cluster core.
-This is a different baryon fraction profile when compared the standard dark matter model (see \cite{Ade:2015xua}).
+EG provides good results only in the area near the virial radius and by taking into account the cores and the outskirts, the mass profile shape differences allow us to rule out EG at $>5\sigma$.
+However, given our current level of systematic errors in the observed shape profiles, our results lead to the conclusion that the EG model is a viable alternative to dark matter in the range $0.3 \le r \le 1$R$_{200}$.
+Under the nominal assumptions (i.e., without systematics), EG favors a radially decreasing baryon fraction which peaks in the cluster core (this effect could be slightly amplified due to the BCG not always taking into account by weak lensing data).
+This is a different baryon fraction profile when compared the standard dark matter model (see \citet{Ade:2015xua}).

-The EG model predicts a flatter shape of the dark matter mass distribution than the observed data, as well as steep X-ray gas density profiles.
+The EG model predicts a flatter shape of the dark matter mass distribution than the observed data, as well as steep x-ray gas density profiles.
 One of the successes of the model is that the observed weak lensing data and the predicted apparent dark matter are almost identical in the region close to $R_{200}$.